ais-one/cookbook/README.md

 > A VueJS CRUD component which is customisable and extensible to suit more complex situations such as Nested CRUD, custom filters, forms, use of GraphQL or REST to access various datastores.
 Vuetify is used for frontend UI components but can be changed to alternatives such as ElementUI (with some effort)

-> Over time, the example projects to show the use of **vue-crud-x** has grown to become a cookbook that includes useful recipes for use in production ExpressJS and VueJS applications.
+> Over time, the example projects to show the use of **vue-crud-x** have grown to become a **cookbook** that includes many other useful **recipes** for use in production ExpressJS and VueJS applications.

 The following differentiates vue-crud-x from other CRUD repositories:
 - Able to do nested CRUD operations (parent table call child table),
-- Inline edit (row level)
 - Server side pagination, sorting & filtering
 - Handle infinite scroll use-case
 - Handle authentication tokens, user permissions
-- Customise table, search filter, CRUD form, validation, CRUD operations (e.g. disallow delete, call REST, GraphQL, Firestore, etc.)
+- Customise table, search filter, CRUD form, validation, CRUD operations (call REST, GraphQL, Firestore, etc.)
+- Inline edit (row level)
 - Auto-configure/generate Search filter and CRUD Forms using JSON
 - Export to CSV/JSON, File/Image Upload
 - Reload & optimization strategy